-K\ Uh ' 7cbgh] hi h Yg ' GUh] g Z U Wh c f m ' D Y f Z c f a U b W Y ' fl Í G
+What Constitutes Satisfactory Performance ("S"):

-- Maintain a 3.2 Overall GPA or better each semester.
-The Overall Graduate GPA is based on all courses numbered 500 or higher that appear on the transcript after admission (degree or non-degree).
+- Maintain a 3.2 overall GPA or better each semester.
+The overall graduate GPA is based on all courses numbered 500 or higher that appear on the transcript after admission (degree or non-degree).
 This includes shared coursework if in an approved accelerated bachelor's/master's program.
-(Students can find their Overall GPA in the 'Programs' tab under the "My Programs" section of MyASU.) - Receive a grade of C+ or higher in a SHESC course. - Successfully pass MA-paper, MA-paper presentation at MAsymposium, comprehensive exams/field statement, oral defense of proposal for dissertation.

-When a student fails a degree requirement (i.e., MA paper, MA symposium, Comprehensive exams, Field Statement, Proposal Defense) and the concerns are judged by the student's mentoring committee to be remediable, the student may receive a "U," be placed on probation and allowed to repeat the experience once.

-If the student fails to pass the second time, a recommendation will be made to the Graduate College that the student be withdrawn from the Program.

-When a student fails a degree requirement (i.e., MA paper, MA symposium, Comprehensive exams, Field Statement, Proposal Defense) and the concerns are judged by the student's mentoring committee to be non-remediable, a recommendation will be made to the Graduate College that the student be withdrawn immediately from the Program.

-- Satisfy all program requirements in a timely manner (see below). - Satisfy the Graduate College criteria for satisfactory progress. - Graduate students must remain continuously enrolled in their degree program.
+(Students can find their Overall GPA in the 'Programs' tab under the "My Programs" section of MyASU.) - Receive a grade of C+ or higher in all SHESC courses taken. - Successfully pass MA-paper, MA-paper presentation at MA-symposium, comprehensive exams/field statement, oral defense of proposal for dissertation. - When a student fails a degree requirement (i.e. MA paper, MA symposium, comprehensive exams, Field Statement, Proposal Defense) and the concerns are judged by the student's mentoring committee to be remediable, the student may receive a "U," be placed on academic probation, and be allowed to repeat the experience once. - If the student fails to pass a second time, a recommendation will be made to the Graduate College that the student be withdrawn from the program. - When a student fails a degree requirement (i.e. MA paper, MA symposium, comprehensive exams, Field Statement, Proposal Defense) and the concerns are judged by the student's mentoring committee to be non-remediable, a recommendation will be made to the Graduate College that the student be withdrawn immediately from the program. - Satisfy all program requirements in a timely manner (see below) - Satisfy the Graduate College criteria for satisfactory progress - Graduate students must remain continuously enrolled in their degree program.
 Failing to do so without a Graduate College approved request to Maintain Continuous Enrollment is considered to be a lack of academic progress.
 In such cases students may automatically be dismissed from the program by the Graduate College.

-K\ Uh' 7cbgh] hi h Yg' 7cb WYf b' UVci h' DYf Zcf a Ub WY' fl Í
+What Constitutes Concern about Performance ("C"):

 A status of concern (C) has no effect on a student's ranking or access to funding.
-It is a serious warning by the student's entire approach that the student is displaying behaviors that may lead to Unsatisfactory status (U), if left unaddressed.
-For example, if a student is consistently falling behind in meeting their degree milestones, if they are accumulating incomplete grades without addressing them, etc., then their approach will recommend the student receive a status of C and their chair will outline in detail what the student must do to return to a satisfactory status.
+It is, however, a serious warning that the student is displaying behaviors that may lead to unsatisfactory status (U), if left unaddressed.
+For example, if a student is consistently falling behind in meeting their degree milestones, if they are accumulating incomplete grades without addressing them, with poor TA or RA evaluations indicating a lack of professionalism, etc., then their approach will recommend the student receive a status of C and their chair will outline in detail what the student must do to return to a satisfactory status.